hellkvist/hellkvist.github.io/index.md

-I am a PhD student at the Division of Signals and Systems, Department of Electrical Engineering at Uppsala University.
+I am an Electrical Engineer with a PhD from Uppsala University.
 I received my Master of Science degree in Electrical Engineering from Uppsala University in 2018.
-My main research interests are signal processing and machine learning with overparameterized models, and my latest publications include topics such as distributed learning and double descent.
+My main research interests are signal processing and machine learning with overparameterized models, and right now I'm looking for opportunities where I can apply my deep knowledge in the fields of machine learning and signal processing to create product value using machine learning and AI solutions.

 ---
 ## Presentations